 Whether it is through earned media coverage, guest posting or another tactic, reputable and credible backlinks from a source that ranks high in Google’s algorithm are extremely valuable.
 In order to make this happen, public relations professionals need to complete keyword research and identify places where they could gain a backlink.
 Creating relevant content that can be repurposed into multiple forms and securing contributor pages on quality websites can work wonders for a brand’s SEO ranking and, consequently, their online reputation management and name recognition.

 An Ability To Learn New Systems And Technology

 The digital space is constantly changing, and perhaps the most important skill for a digital public relations professional to have is an ability to adapt and learn new skills.
 In some cases, this may mean staying up to date on new technology and approaches to gain recognition for brands.
 In the public relations industry, there are countless ways to offer fresh value, especially as new technology and features are introduced.

 With the public relations profession constantly changing and developing, the professionals who cultivate the right skills and experience now will be best positioned to thrive going forward.

-Cassidy Henning is an Assistant Account Coordinator at Flackable, a national, full-service public relations agency headquartered in Philadelphia.
+Flackable is a national, full-service public relations agency headquartered in Philadelphia.
 To learn more about Flackable, please visit www.flackable.com.